victoriamccray/victoriamccray.github.io/aboutme.md

 Concurrently, I'm completing my MSc in Bioinformatics at Northeastern to grow my expertise in computational biology and statistical genomics.
 I'm particularly interested in how multi-omic approaches and network analysis can generate insight into disease mechanisms by finding meaningful structure in high-dimensional, noisy data.

 ### Building Research Capacity
 Beyond my technical work, I'm committed to democratizing access to STEM and computational research tools.
-In February 2025, I led a two-week neuroimaging data science program at Lilongwe University in Malawi, teaching Python, neuroimaging analysis, and research ethics.
+In February 2025, I led a two-week neuroimaging data science program at Lilongwe University for Agriculture and Natural Resources in Malawi, teaching Python, neuroimaging analysis, and research ethics.

 ## Research Interests